Relief for Gastrointestinal & Infection Pain in Dogs

 3. CBD Oil

-Dosage: Dosage varies based on the dog’s size and the product’s concentration, but a typical starting dose is 1 to 2 mg of CBD per 10 pounds of body weight, given once or twice daily.
+Dosage: 1 to 2 mg CBD per 10 pounds once or twice daily.

 4. Pumpkin

-Dosage: 1 to 2 tablespoons per 10 pounds of body weight, mixed with food.
+Dosage: 1 to 2 tablespoons per 10 pounds.

-Side Effects: Safe for most dogs, though too much can cause bloating or diarrhea.
-It’s best to introduce slowly.
+Side Effects: Too much may cause bloating or diarrhea.

 Conclusion

-In conclusion, addressing gastrointestinal issues in dogs requires a combination of proper diet, medication, and natural remedies if necessary, which can provide relief from discomfort.
+In conclusion, addressing gastrointestinal issues in dogs requires a combination of proper diet, medication, and natural remedies when necessary.
+Regular consultation with a veterinarian ensures you're choosing the safest and most effective options for your dog's needs.

 References: